We’ve gathered here the most asked and most critical general travel information for your trip to Costa Rica. You can go directly to the topics for:

 Costa Rica also boasts 4 areas that have been declared World Heritage Sites by UNESCO.
 These areas include the Conservation Area of Guanacaste, La Amistad (Friendship) International Park, Cocos Island and the Stone Spheres.
 These areas are all a special treat to experience in real life, but it’s important to note that Cocos Island can only be accessed after receiving special permission from the Costa Rican government and does not have any places for tourists to stay.

-Below you can find a brief description of some the Costa Rica’s most spectacular national parks and protected areas.
+Costa Rica - What to do: Below you can find a brief description of some the Costa Rica’s most spectacular national parks and protected areas.

 Arenal Volcano National Park